 Cleveland

-Cleveland is a powerhouse for Black Theatre, Black culture.
-Black heritage sites, Rock ‘n Roll and the visual arts.
-“The Land” also features Soul Food, nightclubs, and Tower City appeal to all ages.
+Cleveland is a powerhouse for Black Theatre, Black culture & heritage sites, Rock ‘n Roll, and the visual arts.
+“The Land” also features Soul Food, nightclubs, and Tower City appealing to all ages.

 History